JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7958 days**.

-And here is a just a random fact -  **The month of December is the most popular month for weddings in the Philippines**.
+And here is a just a random fact -  **The original name for butterfly was flutterby**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)